huynhtancuong/huynhtancuong.github.io/_posts/2022-07-10-olimp-can-module.md

 ## Problem of Automobile's development

-A long time a go, in the automobile intrustry, people start to make smarter car with more and more features.
-A long with that, the car must contain more electrical components, that lead to the result that there are more and more wires in the car so as to connect these electrical components together.
-The more wire, the more complicated structure, the harder for worker to detect and repair the car if there are problems.
+A long time a go, in the automobile industry, people start to make smarter cars with more and more features.
+A long with that, the car must contain more electrical components, that lead to the result that there are more and more wires in the car to connect these electrical components together.
+The more wire, the more complicated structure, the harder for the worker to detect and repair the car if there are any problems.

 To fix this problem, in 1983, a company named Bosch started to develop CAN bus.
 Which allow an easier communication protocol between electrical components.

 ## What is CAN bus?

 A **Controller Area Network (CAN bus)** is a robust vehicle bus standard designed to allow microcontrollers and devices to communicate with each other's applications without a host computer.
-It is a message-based protocol, designed originally for multiplex electrical wiring within automobiles to save on copper, but it can also be used in many other contexts.
+It is a message-based protocol, designed originally to multiplex electrical wiring within automobiles to save on copper, but it can also be used in many other contexts.
 For each device, the date in a frame is transmitted serially but in such a way that if more than one device transmits at the same time, the highest priority device can continue while the other back off.
 Frames are received by all devices, including by the transmitting device.

 ### Versions of CAN bus